dibyendumajumdar/nanojit/README.md

 A limitation (or complexity) in Nanojit is that function parameters are always the architecture word size, i.e. 64-bit on 64-bit platforms, and 32-bit on 32-bit platforms.
 This means that you cannot directly pass a double as a parameter on a 32-bit platform!
 However the workaround is simple, just pass a pointer to a struct that contains the arguments.
 Of course Nanojit does not understand structs so you need to call the relevant memory load/store operations.

 The documentation on Nanojit is sparse or non-existent, making it hard to get started.
-I hope to provide a simpler, documented api to make it easier to use Nanojit.
+I hope to provide a simpler, documented C API to make it easier to use Nanojit.

 ## Playing with Nanojit